Permanent residents use Form N-400, Application for Naturalization, to apply for U.S. citizenship through the naturalization process.

 Cost to File N-400

-The cost to naturalize with Form N-400 is more than filing a green card renewal, but significantly less than remaining a permanent resident over a lifetime.
-There is also a fee waiver and partial fee waiver for certain qualified individuals.
+The cost to naturalize with Form N-400 is more than filing a green card renewal, but it is significantly less than remaining a permanent resident over a lifetime.
+What’s more, there’s even a fee waiver and partial fee waiver for certain qualified individuals with low income.
 Learn more about costs of filing Form N-400.

 What Happens After Filing Form N-400

-The processing time for Form N-400, Application for Naturalization, can vary from 5-12 months for the majority of applicants.
-Most people will need to attend three separate appointments: a biometric appointment, naturalization interview, and the oath ceremony.
-To learn more, see what happens after filing Form N-400, Application for Naturalization.
+The processing time for Form N-400, Application for Naturalization, can vary from 8 to 12 months for the majority of applicants.
+During the process, most people will need to attend three separate appointments: a biometric appointment, naturalization interview, and the oath ceremony.
+The best way to ensure a smooth process and quick processing time is to prepare a strong application.
+Of course, you must meet the eligibility requirements.
+But presenting a neat and well-organized application package is also important.